Herobrine: Origins and characteristics

 Around the same time, another anonymous post on 4chan wrote about another entity the author seemingly encountered in a cave after listening to the in-game music disc "13", which also had white eyes that lurked in the fog.
 This encounter was simply named "White Eyes", and was believed to be related to Herobrine.
 Shortly after the original stories were published, livestreamers Copeland and Patimuss, the former of which saw and liked the original posts, staged Herobrine encounters of their own.
 In Copeland's stream, he played in a survival world with a custom texture pack for around two hours while working on a house.
 After entering a room he was planning on furnishing, he saw Herobrine staring at him and he quickly left the house and exited the game, before ending the livestream.
 This encounter was created by Copeland modifying in-game textures to make Herobrine appear.
-Afterwards, viewers of the livestream were redirected to a GIF depicting Herobrine with moving, realistic eyes.
+Copeland would then claim that his computer crashed when attempting to go live again.
+Afterwards, viewers of the livestream were directed to a webpage with the title "him.html".
+The page featured a GIF depicting Herobrine with moving, realistic eyes, along with text that wrote about how the reader was "living in a fantasy world inside their mind" and needed to "wake up".
+This granted Herobrine the additional nickname of "HIM".
 In Patimuss' stream, he encountered Herobrine walking on lava while playing the game, before promptly shutting the game down.

-After Copeland's stream, he claimed that his computer crashed when trying to go live again afterwards.
-He then shared a webpage with the title "him.html".
-The page featured a gif of Steve, the default skin of Minecraft, with his pixelated eyes replaced with realistic, moving ones, as well as text at the bottom that wrote about how the reader was "living in a fantasy world inside their mind" and needed to "wake up."
-This granted Herobrine the additional nickname "HIM."
 After these streams, the popularity of Herobrine spread across the Minecraft community, with people creating their own alleged sightings, as well as developing Minecraft mods to add the character to the game themselves.
 Most claimed sightings of Herobrine are accompanied by red text annotations and eerie music.
 In stories and mods centered around Herobrine, he is typically summoned through the creation of a structure made up of gold and other in-game materials.
 His most common traits include constructing abnormal structures and causing destruction, such as by digging random tunnels throughout the world and removing the leaves from trees.